-We will adopt zero ozone depleting refrigerant for the chiller units, install occupancy sensors (lighting and air-conditioning units will be switched off when no occupant is detected in the office), build photovoltaic panels on the Building and install vehicle battery charging facilities in designated parking spaces in the Building to promote the use of electric vehicles.
-We will also adopt green measures such as water-cooled air conditioning system (which uses less energy to provide a given amount of cooling), lamp with high-efficacy, and green roof (which reduces cooling costs due to increased building insulation).
+We are using zero ozone depleting refrigerant for the chiller units.
+We have installed occupancy sensors (lighting and air-conditioning units will be switched off when no occupant is detected in the office), built photovoltaic panels on the Building and installed vehicle battery charging facilities in designated parking spaces in the Building to promote the use of electric vehicles.
+We have also adopted green measures such as water-cooled air conditioning system (which uses less energy to provide a given amount of cooling), lamp with high-efficacy, and green roof (which reduces cooling costs due to increased building insulation).

-We will keep up with our efforts and cooperation with relevant departments in overseeing the successful implementation of the various green measures for the project.
+We will keep up with our efforts and cooperation with relevant departments in overseeing the successful implementation of the various green measures in our new Headquarters.